Skip to main content

 # Problem size halves each iteration

-Operations that process each element once:
+Operations that process each element once.

 def find_max(arr):